It’s a pretty safe guess that anyone who is reading this article has decided to form a Limited Liability Company (LLC) in California.

 Tackling the role of registered agent for your LLC will cost you a lot of time and energy.
 The only real bright side to it is that you won’t be charged any fees because you’re doing the work yourself.

 If you choose to appoint a registered agent service rather than to take on the difficult task yourself they will keep your personal information safe by registering their information instead of yours on the public record, make sure that you receive mail and legal notifications and forward your mail to you.
 The only real downside of using a registered agent service is they cost between $99–$299 per year.

-However, given the fact that you could be sued and not afforded the chance to defend yourself or even lose your business if you aren’t available to receive every document or piece of mail, it’s worth the $99-$299 fee for the peace of mind that a registered agent service provides.
+However, given the fact that you could be sued without the chance to defend yourself, or even lose your business, if you aren’t available to receive every document or piece of mail, it’s worth the $99–$299 fee for the peace of mind that a registered agent service provides.